Domain-Specific Modeling Language (DSML)

-After activating MetaModelAgent for the model, you have access to MetaModelAgent's unique features for efficient modeling and ensuring compliancy to your DSML.
-Read more about the unique features.
+After activating MetaModelAgent for the model, you have access to MetaModelAgent's unique features for efficient modeling, analysis, and publishing.
+Read more about the features provided by MetaModelAgent.

-When using this metamodel, MetaModelAgent will not detect any compliancy deviations, but will still provide you with a lot of unique features for efficient UML modeling and not least impressive model publishing.
+When using one of those metamodels, MetaModelAgent will not detect any compliancy deviations, but will still provide you with a lot of unique features for efficient UML modeling, model analytics and model publishing.

-This means that even if you do not have any plans for using any UML-customization, MetaModelAgent will still give you substantial business value.
+This means that even if you do not have any plans for using any UML or UML-RT customizations, MetaModelAgent will still give you substantial business value.

 What about UML Profiles?